Skip to main content

 Next Step

-Use Example Responses for payload examples, Schemas for field categories, and Examples for copyable parser patterns.
+Use Example responses for payload examples, Schemas for field categories, and Examples for copyable parser patterns.

-Last modified on May 18, 2026
+Last modified on June 28, 2026